 For example, Facebook lets you create a profile, post updates, and connect with friends.
 However, the data you share is controlled by Facebook.
 Other examples include:

 Web 3.0 is the next step in the evolution of the internet.
 This phase is all about giving you more control over your data and online experiences.
-Instead of relying on big companies to manage everything, Web3 uses technology like blockchain to decentralize control, meaning you have ownership of your data.
+Instead of relying on big companies to manage everything, Web3 uses blockchain technology to decentralize control, meaning you have ownership of your data.

 Some examples include: